Replace the WordPress Post Published Date with the Updated Date in Genesis Themes

 If you don’t have any idea about installing WordPress plugins, you can follow this tutorial.

 Now, if you activate the plugin, you can find the options link on the Genesis menu.

-When you get the plugins settings page, you’ll see different options to add data, you only need the first one wich is the post entry meta.
-All you need is add the this Github code in the box and then, save the changes using the button below that options.
+When you get the plugins settings page, you’ll see different options to add data, you only need the first one which is the post entry meta.
+All you need is add the this Github code in the box and then, save the changes using the button below that option.

 Now, open one of your blog posts and you’ll see the updated date.
 That’s not the post’s published date above the content.

 If for any reason, you can’t see the update, make sure to clear your WordPress cache.
 You can do that if you have a caching plugin like W total cache or others.
 There is always an option to purge that cache.
 Also, it’s recommended to clear your browser cache to avoid getting a cached version of your website.